Everyone needs a REAL real food mentor.

 Storing the Chicken Stock

 When your second batch of stock is underway, strain the stock through a fine sieve as you ladle/pour the stock into clean jars or containers.
 You should have approximately 4-5 quarts of stock.

 Do the same if you have enough bones for a third batch.
 You should have anywhere from 2-4 quarts of stock (depending on how many bones you had).

 Each subsequent batch of broth will be lighter in color, but each is still jam-packed with awesome minerals.
 This is the process each month we buy a whole chicken and last month I ended up with ten quarts of stock!
-At $3.72 each (according to Amazon), I’m saving $37 dollars each month by making my own!
+At under $5 each, I’m saving $37 dollars each month by making my own!